talmolab/sleap/docs/howtos.rst

 **Training profile**:

 SLEAP comes with "default" training profiles for training confidence maps, part affinity fields, centroids, or top-down confidence maps (which allow multi-instance inference without using part affinity fields).
-Any file in the `training_profiles <https://github.com/murthylab/sleap/tree/master/sleap/training_profiles>`_ directory of the SLEAP package can be used by specifying it's filename (e.g., :code:`default_confmaps.json`) as the training profile—the full path isn't required.
+Any file in the `training_profiles <https://github.com/murthylab/sleap/tree/master/sleap/training_profiles>`_ directory of the SLEAP package can be used by specifying it's filename (e.g., :code:`baseline.bottomup.json`) as the training profile—the full path isn't required.

-You can also use a custom training profile.
-There's a GUI **training editor** which gives you access to many of the profile parameters (:code:`python -m sleap.gui.training_editor`, as described in the :ref:`reference`), or you can directly edit a profile :code:`.json` file in a text editor.
-To use a custom training profile, you'll need to specify the full path to the file when you run training.
+You can also use the :code:`initial_config.json` file saved from previous training run as a template for a new training config.
+You can copy the :code:`json` file and edit it in any text editor.
+When you run training, specify the full path to the :code:`json` file.

 **Command-line training**: